Introduction

 Although it is far too bold to claim that The Triad is predictive of large-scale technological adoption, we feel it provides a technique for describing the “shape” of these trends at any moment.
 This allows us to take a snapshot of our beliefs + predictions in a manner that enables structured retroactive analysis on where the path that unfolded deviates from expectations.
 With it, we lay the foundation for learning.

-This memo is the first in a series that we will be sharing over the coming months.
+This memo is the first in a series that we will be sharing over the coming years.
 The Triad will serve as a jumping off point for an analysis of the most important technologies to invest in.
 We intend for our investments in these technologies in the decades to come to build a more resilient and balanced future for all:

 Footnotes